What science reporters should know about meta-analyses before covering them

 But preferably, science journalists should have the ability to combine this with something else: to critically read the meta-analyses and judge for ourselves.
 And this ability is, for many of us, completely lacking.

 This skill is not only important when conflicting reviews appear.
 The number of systematic reviews has increased rapidly over the last couple of years.
-In 1990, only a couple of hundred were published, by 2015 this has increased to over 15.000 in 2015 and has since risen to over 23.000 in 2018 — so we’d better be able to separate the wheat from the chaff.
+In 1990, only a couple of hundred were published, by 2015 this has increased to over 15.000 and has since risen to over 23.000 in 2018 — so we’d better be able to separate the wheat from the chaff.